 Thanks to a generous gift from Neil Rasmussen and Anna Winter Rasmussen, the Betty Winter Anticoagulation Management Center was named in memory of Mrs. Rasmussen’s mother.

-The Center is located on the second floor of the Emerson Center for Specialty Care, 54 Baker Avenue Extension, Suite 202 in Concord.
+, 54 Baker Avenue Extension, Suite 202 in Concord.
 Free parking and a comfortable, private waiting room are available.
-Click here for directions.

 Please call 978-287-3286